cmsd2/codelauf/README.md

  2. if dir doesn't exist, clone it
  3. if sqlite commit id doesn't exist in repo clear it
  4. git fetch all to manually sync with remote
- 5. if local and remote branches have diverged, use revwalk to find all the commits back to the merge base(s).
+ 5. use revwalk to find all the commits back to the merge base(s): include in the revwalk all the repo's tracked branches in the branches table for each tracked branch: hide merge bases of (branch tip commit id, indexed commit id)
- 6. add all commits found to commits work table in sqlite crash recovery: ignore duplicate row errors
+ 6. add all commits found by revwalk to commits work table in sqlite crash recovery: ignore duplicate row errors
  7. scroll through commits work table and add each commit to elastic search mark row in work table as done